vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 The direction the face is facing is the normal direction.
 We always want the normal direction to be facing outwards towards our camera.

-We'll learn more about the complications of normals as the course progresses, but for now, let's reverse the normals this model so that the inside of the model is correctly facing the camera.
+We'll learn more about the complications of normals as the course progresses, but for now, let's reverse the normals of this model so that the inside of the model is correctly facing the camera.

 To select all the faces on our model: